Chronology of Major SMCRA-Related Events

 May 21, 1981

-OSMRE reorganizes and downsizes to reflect change in role from direct regulation to oversight of state regulation; number of field locations reduced from 42 to 22.
+OSMRE reorganizes and downsizes to reflect the change in its role from direct regulation of mining operations to oversight of state regulation of mining operations.
+The number of field locations was reduced from 42 to 22.

 At the direction of Secretary James Watt, OSMRE rewrites 91% of its permanent regulatory program rules to reduce burdens on operators and to replace design criteria with performance standards wherever possible.